Girgias/php-rfcs/container-offset-behaviour.md

 - `object`

 Note: the behaviour of integer strings used as offsets for arrays being automatically converted to `int` is out of scope for this RFC.
+Meaning the behaviour of the string `"15"` being cast to the integer `15` when used as an `array` offset will not change.

 ## Current behaviour